alexandru/alexn.org/_posts/2020-05-26-scala-fatal-warnings.md

   }
 ```

-The annotation can be given a regular expression that should match the warning being silenced.
+You can give via this annotation a regular expression that matches the warning being silenced.

 We can also silence the source files on a path using a compiler option in `build.sbt`: